 Romania has a wealth of relatively untapped economic potential.
 Large areas of the country are undeveloped or dedicated to agriculture.
 Paired with its natural beauty, a wide selection of cultural attractions underscores a tourism industry that is open for development and investment.

 Other areas in which expats may find opportunities in Romania include the resource and energy sectors, the industrial sector and the manufacturing industry.
-The country also has a formidable services sector with potential for growth and a demand for qualified expats with the necessary experience in finance, business services and retail.
+The country also has a formidable services sector with potential for growth and a demand for qualified expats with experience in finance, business services and retail.
 There has been growth in the area of human resources too.
 Many HR agencies look to hire expats in executive positions at some of the larger companies and multinationals.

 Expats looking to work outside a corporate environment should consider working in the NGO sector or teaching in Romania.
 The ESL industry has also been growing in recent years.
-Regardless of industry, however, most expats in the country work in Bucharest, the capital.
+Regardless of industry, however, most expats in the country work in the capital, Bucharest.

 Finding work in Romania